openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 #### Functionality

 * Fit more virtual machines onto a node once higher workload density is enabled
 * **Technology Preview** - Enable higher density at all, limited support for stressed clusters
 * **General Availability** - Improve handling of stressed clusters

 #### Usability

 * Provide a boolean in the OpenShift Console for enabling higher-density.
-Do not require any additional configuration.
+  Do not require any additional workload or cluster level configuration besides the initial provisioning.

 ### Non-Goals

 * Complete life-cycling of the WASP Agent.
 We are not intending to write an Operator for memory over commit for two reasons:
   * [Kubernetes SWAP] is close, writing a fully fledged operator seems to be no good use of resources
   * To simplify the transition from WASP to [Kubernetes SWAP]

 ## Proposal